Beginning Band: Making a Good Sound on Percussion InstrumentsFollow along for tips and tricks for making a good sound on your instrument.

 Music & Geography: Maps!
 (Part Two)Build on your understanding of musical mapping to create an instrument map for Bach's Brandenburg Concerto #2.
 This is part two of a two-lesson series.

-Listening Lesson: 'Cat Fugue'Cat videos, cat memes, and composers and cats!
+Listening Lesson: 'Cat's Fugue'Cat videos, cat memes, and composers and cats!
 Notice how melodic contour can represent the path of a cat’s feet, moving up and down a keyboard in Domenico Scarlatti's ‘Cat Fugue.’

 Virtual Concert: Featuring Women ComposersMeet some notable women composers who have contributed to classical music over the past 100+ years.